1. Blog

 Featured image

-The retail industry is undergoing a transformation driven by technological advancements and shifting consumer demands. eCommerce solutions, which have been around for many years, continue to evolve, with more options to explore products, better automated assistance, faster delivery, and seamless returns (see the video below for an overview of eCommerce).
+The retail software development industry is undergoing a transformation driven by technological advancements and shifting consumer demands. eCommerce solutions, which have been around for many years, continue to evolve, with more options to explore products, better automated assistance, faster delivery, and seamless returns (see the video below for an overview of eCommerce).
 But that’s just the beginning of what technology is doing for retail.

 Online marketplaces are allowing small retailers to get all the same advantages of large online companies.
 Social commerce takes convenience one step further by allowing businesses to enable social media users to buy directly from social media platforms.
 Immersive shopping is enabled by virtual and augmented reality (VR and AR).
 And mobile payments enable buyers to spend in ways that make the most sense for them.